spences10/scottspence.com/posts/2020/06/25/covid-chronicles/index.md

 ---

 <script>
-  import YouTube from '$lib/components/youtube.svelte' import Tweet from '$lib/components/tweet.svelte' import Spotify from '$lib/components/spotify.svelte'
+  import { Spotify, Tweet, YouTube } from 'sveltekit-embed'
 </script>

 Unprecedented times, 2020 has been something else, and hopefully